-Over 60% of pregnancies result in an abdominal separation wider than 2 – 2.5 finger-widths apart.
+Over 60% of pregnancies result in an abdominal separation wider than 2 – 2.5 finger-widths apart1.
 Pregnant moms who experience this abdominal separation are considered to have the condition of “Diastasis Recti.”
-This condition typically develops in the latter part of the second or third trimester as the abdominal wall has begun to stretch to accommodate your growing baby.
+This condition typically develops in the latter part of the second trimester or third trimester as the abdominal wall has begun to stretch to accommodate your growing baby.

-Factors that lead to Diastasis Recti developing in pregnancy include:
+Factors that lead to Diastasis Recti developing in pregnancy include2:

 - gaining a lot of weight quickly upon becoming pregnant

 - gaining too much weight throughout your pregnancy

 - carrying more than one baby